silky/chrisdone-homepage/posts/one-step-forward-two-steps-back.markdown

 existing languages that do them well, and think about adding it to your language.

-As a follow-up post I might make a table of the top, say, 30, general purpose programming languages.
+As a follow-up post I might make a matrix of the top, say, 30, general purpose programming languages and all the features that they tick off.

 [^1]: Also known as quotation, quasiquotes, macros, templating,
       mixins, etc.